 The main street of Würzen lead steeply down to the edge of the river Mülde where there were a large number of Russian soldiers and officials checking anyone, especially Germans, who wanted to cross the narrow pontoon built bridge to the other side of the river where there were American troops.
 Almost all were turned back and Keith and I wondered what would happen to us; however, our RAF identity tags worked well again and we were allowed to cross after shaking hands with about four or five Russian soldiers who seemed to have a lot of admiration for the R.A.F.
 The Russians informed us that the Americans were about half a mile away at the top of a steep, open field.
 As we approached the far end of the field, we were ordered to stop, put our hands in the air, identify ourselves and approach slowly where there were about six tough looking GIs and some medical orderlies with stretchers.
 As soon as we identified ourselves, they placed us on stretchers, gave us a cup of coffee and took us down a slope to waiting military trucks.
 The trucks drove very quickly through the completely destroyed city of Leipzig eventually arriving a few hours later at the former German airbase and equipment centre in Halle.
 I remember my father who loved Handel's music telling me that Handel was born there.
 There we were again given the delousing treatment, but this time by very kind and caring American orderlies who helped us along in every way.
 We were examined quickly by a doctor, given new and clean American underclothes, boots and a uniform, told to have a meal, and to prepare to fly to a British and American redistribution centre in Reims, France.
 We boarded a Dakota which flew low over the countryside reminding us again of the enormous devastation of cities.
 On arriving at Reims, we were accommodated in tents for the night, given a further medical examination, a hearty meal, and loaded into waiting RAF Lancaster bombers acting as transport planes.
 As twenty four of us would be crammed into the plane, Keith and I wanted to avoid spending the flight in the fuselage and informed the Lancaster pilot that we were RAF aircrew and he allowed me to ride in the front gun turret and Keith sat in the second pilot's seat almost back to the same flying position he had left two years previously.
 A few hours later, we landed in and aerodrome in Kent and were filled with overwhelming emotion to be back again on English soil.
 Following further check-ups and interrogation, we were given new RAF uniforms, leave passes and generous back Pay.
 Keith and I parted company at the railway station, arranged to meet later, and thanked God for our survival during two difficult and tension-filled years.

-Gareth Prytherch currently lives in Vancouver, Canada, his home for some forty years.
-He remained in contact with both Keith Butters (wbo died circa 1995) and Jean Le Bras (died circa 1993).
+Gareth Prytherch emigrated to Canada and made his home in Vancouver.
+He remained in contact with both Keith Butters (who died c.1995) and Jean Le Bras (died c.1993).
+Gareth Prytherch passed away on the 2nd June 2014.
 My thanks to Stuart Davies for contacting him and passing on his story to the site.